 - Does the CFB offer assistance to help campaigns understand the rules of the Program?

-The CFB’s Candidate Services Unit (CSU) is available to answer questions campaigns have about the Program and assist candidates in complying with the Board rules.
-In addition, the CSU provides trainings on compliance and in C-SMART (Candidate Software for Managing and Reporting Transactions).
+The CFB’s Candidate Services staff is available to answer questions campaigns have about the Program and assist candidates in complying with the Board Rules.
+In addition, we provide trainings on compliance and in C-SMART (Candidate Software for Managing and Reporting Transactions).

 - Do candidates who decide not to participate in the Program have the same requirements?